AnuragVerma28nov/JAVA-TUTORIALS/CLASS_PRACTICE/README_UNIT_2.md

 -prog2.java: ArrayIndexOutOfBoundsException Example in Java.
 -prog3.java: When an exception doesn't occur, the program continues to run normally.
 -prog4.java: When an exception occur but not handled by catch block.
--prog5.java: When an exception occur and handled by catch block -prog6.java: Example of Throw in Java
+-prog5.java: When an exception occur and handled by catch block.
+-prog6.java: Example of Throw in Java
 -prog7.java: Example of Throws in Java
 -prog8.java: Write content to a file output.txt using BufferedWriter